Samsung Galaxy S23 Ultra: Launch Date, Specs And Twitter Reactions

 — Alvin (@sondesix) January 22, 2023

-A few pre-release leaks and online reports suggest that Samsung’s latest flagship devices can be MYR 5500 and MYR 6225 for the Galaxy S23 Plus and Galaxy S23 Ultra, respectively.
+A few pre-release leaks and online reports suggest that Samsung’s latest flagship devices might be priced in the range of SGD 860 to SGD 900, SGD 1240 to SGD 1365, and SGD 1950 for the Galaxy S23, Galaxy S23 Plus and Galaxy S23 Ultra, respectively.
 Of the three models, it’s the Galaxy S23 Ultra that will pack the most power under the hood.

 While Samsung hasn’t released the official specifications for these smartphones, it’s being reported that the Galaxy S23 Ultra will come equipped with a powerful Qualcomm Snapdragon 8 Gen 2 chip, 8 or 12 GB of RAM, and a powerful 5000 mAh battery for longevity.
 Reports also suggest that, like all of Samsung’s flagship smartphones, the crown jewel here will be the stunning 6.8-inch Dynamic AMOLED 2X display.
 The display is also expected to have high pixel detailing with 501 PPI.